ebianchi/ci_mpc_utils/README.md

 ## LCS Debugging

 The LCS debugging script, [lcs_debugging.py](./lcs_debugging.py), runs some tests on a hard-coded set of LCS matrices to ensure their compatibility and the accuracy of the derivations.

+## URDF Inspection

+The URDF inspection script, [urdf_inspection.py](./urdf_inspection.py), loads a URDF file into a Drake plant and prints out some of its properties, such as the mass matrix and center of mass.